0049 941 / 56 76 460

 Castel del Monte – the stone crown of Apulia

-It is 50 km from Bari and visible from afar – 13th century Castel del Monte, one of the highlights of a journey to Apulia, a visit to which history enthusiasts and fans of architectural masterpieces in particular might not want to miss on.
+It is 50 km from Bari and visible from afar – 13th century Castel del Monte, one of the highlights of a journey to Apulia, a visit to which history enthusiasts and fans of architectural masterpieces in particular might not want to miss out on.

 This superlative piece of architecture was built by order of Hohenstaufen emperor Frederick II, a man surrounded by an air of mystique, who might have used the Castel as a hunting lodge and for gatherings of a select few.
 It included living quarters and a magnificent throne hall, part of the castle was used for breeding and keeping falconry birds.